SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 Ergo: TRUTH = 0xE4

 ### Gated Buffer
+Let a signal through or output a constant signal depending on the second signal.
 INSEL:
 * X: D - When G is high, D is output
 * Y: G - When G is low, the output is low.